Special Events

 How to submit your notification forms

 Submitting your forms on time is the first step to getting approved.
-Here’s what you’ll need:
+Here is what you will need:

-Quick tip: Late submissions may not be approved, so get your forms in early.
+Quick tip: Late submissions may not be approved.
+Get your forms in early.

 What are the health and safety requirements?